Icy-Thought/snowflake/.github/README.md

 ### Hide Your FileSystem From Nautilus & Dolphin

-> **Note** By default, Nautilus & Dolphin does not hide system partitions from
+> [!NOTE]
-> mounted devices category.
+> By default, Nautilus & Dolphin does not hide system partitions from mounted devices category.

 I have chosen to hide those partitions from the mounted devices category of the mentioned file managers.
 I have also added several kernel parameters and other